Lower School Curriculum

 Junior Kindergarten

-Participation in age/developmentally appropriate games and activities that support gross motor development, body and special awareness.
+Participation in age/developmentally appropriate games and activities that support gross motor development, body and spatial awareness.

 Performing Arts

-The performing arts program in the lower school is represented by a predominantly Orff based general music program in grades JK–4, band in fourth grade, and dance/movement activities in JK and SK.
-The LS music curriculum is a stand-alone curriculum that aligns with the National Performing Arts Standards and integrates elements from the language arts, mathematics, science, art, computer science and social studies curricula.
-In the Orff Schulwerk classroom, children begin with what they do instinctively: play!
-Imitation, experimentation and personal expression occur naturally as students become confident, life-long musicians and creative problem solvers.
-The Orff approach to teaching is a model for optimal learning in the 21st century classrooms.
-It facilitates curiosity and provides the space to explore and to be challenged.
-Music is treated as a holistic subject integrating content from mathematics, logic, science, language, social studies as well as developing skills and strategies for learning and citizenship.
-Orff Schulwerk music and movement pedagogy contributes to the development of the individual far beyond specific skills and understandings in the arts.
+The Orff approach to teaching is a model for optimal learning in 21st century classrooms.
+It facilitates curiosity and provides the space to explore and be challenged.
+Music is treated as a holistic subject that integrates content from mathematics, logic, science, language and social studies, and develops skills and strategies for learning and citizenship.
+Orff Schulwerk music and movement pedagogy contribute to the development of the individual far beyond specific skills and understandings in the arts.

 Junior Kindergarten